SPECIAL REPORT: What The Train Derailment in East Palestine, Ohio Can Teach Us About CBRN Events

 CBRN events can happen anywhere.

 People like to think that CBRN events only happen in busy places such as Tokyo subways, but that’s not the case.
-East Palestine, Ohio, has a population of less than 5000, and nobody there would have considered themselves at risk of a potentially lethal CBRN event.
+With a population of fewer than 5,000, nobody in East Palestine would have considered themselves at risk of a potentially lethal CBRN event.

-But that’s part of the problem.
-People think that the only CBRN events are nuclear strikes, bioterrorist attacks, or World War 1 chemical releases.
-They forget (or refuse to recognize) that they are surrounded by dangerous CBRN event potentials every day.
+And that’s part of the problem.
+Conventional wisdom holds that the only CBRN events are nuclear strikes, bioterrorist attacks, or World War I chemical releases.
+They forget (or refuse to recognize, perhaps) that they are surrounded by dangerous CBRN event potentials every day.

 It’s usually best to leave sooner rather than later.

 With any emergency, it’s typically best to leave as soon as possible.
-Many of those 500 people who refused to evacuate later changed their minds on Sunday when they heard the government’s plans.
+Think back to the 500 East Palestine residents who refused to evacuate, and then changed their minds upon hearing the government's plans.
 In a small town like East Palestine, Ohio, this wouldn’t cause much of a gridlock.

-But think about how this would play out in a larger city.
+But imagine how this would play out in a larger city.
 All it takes is one car accident to cause a miles-long traffic jam.
-Time is of the essence if there’s a lethal CBRN problem behind you.
-Would you risk getting stuck with what you’re trying to flee because you waited too long to evacuate?
+Meanwhile, time is of the essence if there’s a lethal CBRN problem behind you.
+If you hesitate before evacuating, is it worth the risk to get stuck with what you're trying to flee?

 (Image courtesy of twitter.com)